redhead-p/rp2da2/README.md

 **device** - This provides the Device class, a base class for hardware device drivers and similar objects.

-**oled0_91** - Module for 0.91 inch OLED on i2c
+**oled0_91** - Module for 0.91 inch OLED on i2c0

 **led** - Module to drive ws2812 LEDs or similar.
-A string of 2 LEDs is supported.
+A string of up to 4 LEDs is supported.
-The first LED displays the backend communications state, the second displays the command station track status.
+The first LED displays the backend communications state.
+Additional LEDs display the command station track status or local block status as appropriate.

 **screen** - This is the screen application module.
 It specifies the Screen class.